codesilva/codesilva.github.io/_drafts/pitches/fp-concepts-you-must-start-using-today.md

 # Copy

+When I first heard about Functional Programming I just thought it was about using functions.
+If it was about using functions I was fine, I used them.

+A couple of years ago I was chosen to talk about programming paradigms.
+To have a perspective I digged into FP paradigm and there's much more than 'just use functions'.
+There's much math theory surrounding it.

+Knowing the theory if defintely good.
+But you don't need to.
+At least, you don't need to have a deep knowledge about it.

+In this article, I'll present you three or more Functional Programming concepts.
+The best thing of this article is that it was made specially for people who don't know much about the FP paradigm.
+Though it's still useful for any developer who wants to write better code.

+# The Enough Theory (for now)

 We can't start talking about Functional Programming without mentioning Lambda Calculus.
 It's the foundation and it's where many FP programming languages like Haskell and Clojure bring their inspiration from.

 Lambda Calculus is a mathematical system that defines functions and application of functions.
 It's simple, stateless yet powerful.
 Anything can be computed with Lambda Calculus.
 You just need: